POWER-KI/GPT/README.md

 ## DEMO

-*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-02"> DEMO-02 </a>  query your database of .pdf, .txt documents with GPT
+*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-02"> DEMO-02: GPT-PDF  </a>  query your database of .pdf, .txt documents with GPT
-*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-03"> DEMO-03 </a>  DEBATE "Which came first, the egg or the chicken?"
+*  <a href="https://github.com/POWER-KI/GPT/tree/main/DEMO-03"> DEMO-03: GPT-DEBATE  </a>  DEBATE "Which came first, the egg or the chicken?"

 ## ABOUT
 <a href="https://github.com/POWER-KI"> POWER-KI on GitHub</a>